lhr0909/PythonObfuscator/README.md

 Obfuscation process inspired by one of the most famous Javascript obfuscator, /packer/ http://dean.edwards.name/packer/

+Note
+====

+Currently there seems to be an issue where there could cause an infinite loop for some code.
+It is probably the indexing code that is having the issue.
+If you run into one, please add an issue so I can keep track.
+Thanks!

 Changelog
 =========

-Currently working on: Python 3 support!
+Future: Python 3 support!
 Currently code can only convert python 2 code (there are some weird issues that I have to solve in order to get python 3 code working, I may even create a new class for python 3).

 v0.3: Used base64 to fix the backslash issues!
 (Thanks @jihop for the idea) Should be able to obfuscate any code, including already obfuscated code, and even obfuscator itself.